SaurabhSinghRbz/Spotify2.0-Web-Music-Player/README.md

 npm install
 ```

-If you are visiting after long time and you are facing issue with installing the dependencies, then you can use this command.
+If you are visiting after a long time and you are facing an issue with installing the dependencies, then you can use this command.

 ```
 npm i --force